The central limit theorem for slow-fast systems with L\'evy noise: Acknowledgments

 \section{Acknowledgments}

-This paper was supported by the National Natural Science Foundation of China under Grant No. 11772255, the Fundamental Research Funds for the Central Universities, the Research Funds for Interdisciplinary Subject of Northwestern Polytechnical University, the Shaanxi Project for Distinguished Young Scholars,and Shaanxi Provincial Key R\&D Program 2020KW-013 and 2019TD-010.
+This work was partly supported by the Key International (Regional) Cooperative Research Projects of the NSF of China (Grant 12120101002), the NSF of China (Grant 12072264, 11802236), the Fundamental Research Funds for the Central Universities, the Research Funds for Interdisciplinary Subject of Northwestern Polytechnical University, the Shaanxi Provincial Key R\&D Program (Grants 2020KW-013, 2019TD-010).